Squeaking from the rear suspension

 Identify the sound

-If your suspension starts making noises after the first few kilometers, there’s no need to worry at first, according to the manual.
+If your suspension starts making noises after the first few kilometers, the manual says this is no cause for concern at first.

 2